Constipation Treatment & Management

 Mentally incapacitated individuals

 In mentally incapacitated patients with a pattern of bowel retention, resolution of this pattern requires aggressive short-term use of laxatives, stool softeners, and local care of any anal fissures.
-As with children, once this pattern has been unlearned, laxatives should be gradually tapered off while fiber and fluid supplementation continues indefinitely.
+As with children, once this pattern is unlearned, laxatives should be gradually tapered off while fiber and fluid supplementation continues indefinitely.
 If the laxatives cannot be tapered without constipation returning, a gastroenterologic consultation is required to rule out an underlying problem.

 Consultations